 Leta smirked.
 “I do.
 But you’re not gonna like it.”

 Liam half-walked, half-ran down the hallway.
 Walked only because he knew it was in everyone’s best interest to stay quiet and undetected, but ran because he absolutely had to find Leta and Fiearius as soon as physically possible.
 He’d known something was fishy about the ordinary-looking man who’d been staring at them from across the room, but despite his suspicions, the worst he’d expected to uncover when he followed him upstairs to his guest quarters was a wealthy Carthian with a particularly nasty grudge against his cluster’s second admiral.
-The truth, he’d found in his years of investigative reporting, was typically droll.
+The truth, he’d found in his years of reporting, was typically droll.

 Not this time.